AUSTIN, Texas -- "This job is too hard."

 In that same vein, Kubernetes project leaders know the container management platform will only get rapid acceptance if it is accessible to more people.
-The Cloud Native Computing Foundation (CNCF) revealed features on the Kubernetes roadmap and introduced a Kubernetes mentoring program for administrators to make it easier to manage clusters across multiple clouds.
+The Cloud Native Computing Foundation (CNCF) revealed features on the Kubernetes roadmap and a Kubernetes mentoring program for administrators to make it easier to manage clusters across multiple clouds.

 Third-party integrations, such as Pivotal Cloud Foundry 2.0, which is now available, will also improve on-premises Kubernetes management and, eventually, hybrid cloud management for enterprises, said Larry Carvalho, an analyst at IDC.

 Traditional enterprise IT vendors run hands-on training programs -- Pivotal Labs, Red Hat Open Innovation Labs, IBM Cloud Garage -- to impart distributed systems skills to enterprise IT staff, Carvalho said. "[These programs] not only lead a horse to water, but force it down his throat," he said.

 "Startups are going gangbusters, but more than half enterprises still don't have a production workload in containers," Carvalho said.
 "There's an opportunity, but for them to start adopting it really requires a culture shift."

 Enterprises with some Kubernetes experience echoed Burns' desire for simplicity, particularly to manage multiple container orchestration clusters, as all got their look at the Kubernetes roadmap for 2018.

 Production-ready, federated Kubernetes clusters topped the wish list for Rick Moss, infrastructure operations engineer for MailChannels, an email service provider in Vancouver, B.C..